geosolutions-it/MapStore2/docs/user-guide/layer-settings.md

 <img src="../img/layer-settings/custom_tooltip.jpg" class="ms-docimage"/>

+* Set the layer *Legend* with custom *Width* and *Height* options.
+Both of these field values if greater than the default legend's size of 12, then the custom values gets applied on the legend width and height display property.

 ## Display

 Through the second section of the layer settings panel it is possible to change the display settings: